vertigobr/vkpr-old/docs/installation.md

 ## Upgrading VKPR

-So that you can update the VKPR in the cluster, update the values file and apply:
+In order to upgrade the VKPR in the cluster, update the values file and apply:
 ```sh
 helm upgrade -i -f values.yaml -n vkpr vkpr vertigo/vkpr
 ```